qri-io/desktop/DEVELOPER.md

 - [Qri backend](#backend): The core functionality for working with Qri.

+- [temp_registry_server](https://github.com/qri-io/temp_registry_server): This is a package we developed for use in Desktop end-to-end (e2e) testing.
+For more info about running the tests, see the project [README](https://github.com/qri-io/desktop/blob/master/README.md)

 ### Forking Qri on Github

 To contribute code to Qri, you must have a GitHub account so you can push code to your own